Technologicat/unpythonic/HACKING.md

 **Rule #1**: Code and/or documentation contributions are welcome!

-## Most importantly

 - **Scope**: language extensions and utilities.
   - Lispy, haskelly, and/or functional features all fit.
-Anything from a small utility function to a complete (but optional) change of language semantics may fit.
+It can be anything from a small utility function to a complete (optional) change of language semantics.
-    - Lisp should be understood in the familial sense, including e.g. [Common Lisp](http://clhs.lisp.se/Front/index.htm), [Scheme](https://schemers.org/), [Racket](https://racket-lang.org/), and Scheme's [SRFI extensions](https://srfi.schemers.org/).
+    - Lisp should be understood in the familial sense, including e.g. [Common Lisp](http://clhs.lisp.se/Front/index.htm), [Scheme](https://schemers.org/) (including the [SRFI extensions](https://srfi.schemers.org/)), and [Racket](https://racket-lang.org/).
     - Some lispy features are actually imperative, not functional.
 This is fine.
 Just like Python, Lisp is a multi-paradigm language.
+    - Borrowing ideas from random other languages is fine, too.
+The `dbg[]` macro was inspired by [Rust](https://www.rust-lang.org/).
+What next...
+[Julia](https://julialang.org/)?
   - If a feature is large, and useful by itself, a separate project may be The Right Thing.
     - Consider [`pydialect`](https://github.com/Technologicat/pydialect) and [`imacropy`](https://github.com/Technologicat/imacropy), which are closely related to `unpythonic`, but separate.
     - The hot-patching [REPL server](doc/repl.md) (`unpythonic.net`) is a borderline case.
 Hot-patching live processes is a legendary Common Lisp feature (actually powered by Swank [[0]](https://common-lisp.net/project/slime/doc/html/Connecting-to-a-remote-lisp.html) [[1]](https://stackoverflow.com/questions/31377098/interact-with-a-locally-long-running-common-lisp-image-possibly-daemonized-fro) [[2]](https://github.com/LispCookbook/cl-cookbook/issues/115) [[3]](https://stackoverflow.com/questions/8874615/how-to-replace-a-running-function-in-common-lisp)), so arguably it belongs; but the machinery is large and only loosely coupled to the rest of `unpythonic`, which favors splitting it off into a separate project.